ShortestPathLab/posthoc/docs/3-visualiser/3-1-user-guide/layers.md

 ### Query

-Query layers interact with extensions that implement the [visualiser adapter protocol](.).
-The query layer and the visualiser adapter protocol should allow you to interactively call your solver, complete with custom parameters and inputs.
+Query layers interact with extensions that implement the [Visualiser Adapter Protocol](/docs/visualiser-adapter-protocol).
+The query layer and the Visualiser Adapter Protocol should allow you to interactively call your solver, complete with custom parameters and inputs.

 ![Alt text](image-5.png)